dthree/wat/README.md

 #### Wat is nearing its launch, and you can help!

 ##### Feel free to install and try Wat out, as long as you are running io.js.
-Wanted are suggestions that to make Wat even more insanely helpful and ridiculously easy to use.
-Also needed are documentation contributions!
+Wanted are suggestions on how to make Wat even more ridiculously easy to use and insanely helpful.
+All document contributions are welcome as well!

 ---